Walk - Wood Combe

 A gentle climb through historic woodland rich in wildlife up to open heathland, with magnificent views across the ...read more

-Through the woods to a ruined medieval chapel: an adventurous walk for the intrepid walker, featuring a narrow ...read more
+Through the woods to a ruined medieval chapel, this is an adventurous walk for the intrepid walker, featuring ...read more

 A short walk that is nonetheless strenuous in places. following a delightful path around the southern edge of ...read more

 A lovely woodland walk, after a stroll downhill through open pastureland.
 There are bird's-eye views over the ...read more

 Leave the pavements of Minehead behind as you set off onto the first section of the 630 mile ...read more